Amplang

 Amplang, also known as kerupuk kuku macan, is an Indonesian traditional savoury fish cracker snack commonly found in Indonesia and Malaysia.
-Amplang crackers are commonly made of ikan tenggiri (wahoo) or any type of Spanish mackerel, mixed with starch and other materials, and then fried.
+Amplang crackers are commonly made of ikan tenggiri (wahoo) or any type of Spanish mackerel, mixed with starch and other materials before being deep-fried.

-The shape and size of amplang might vary, from traditional elongated "tiger nails", to dice, to ping-pong balls.
+The shape and size of amplang might vary, from traditional elongated "tiger nails" to dice or ping-pong balls.
 The colour may range from yellow to light brown.